Part of Contracts & Employment Status

 Non-Compete Clauses: Are They Enforceable in the UK?

-Non-compete clauses are one of the most misunderstood parts of UK employment law.
-Employers include them in contracts assuming they will be enforced.
+That scene plays out in SME offices constantly.
+Employers add non-compete clauses assuming they will be enforced.
 Employees sign them assuming they are binding.
-And in many cases, both are wrong.
+In most cases, both are wrong.

 What Is a Non-Compete Clause for UK Employers?